Quakers -- Pennsylvania

 Subject Source: Library of Congress Subject Headings

-Overview The collection consists of William Wistar Comfort's lecture notes dated 1941-1953 pertaining to a course on Quakerism he taught at Haverford College, general notes on Quakerism and a 1956 typescript of the History of Haverford.
+Overview The collection consists of William Wistar Comfort's lecture notes, dated 1941-1953, pertaining to a course on Quakerism that he taught at Haverford College, general notes on Quakerism, and a 1956 typescript of the History of Haverford.

 Abstract This collection includes printed and manuscript materials concerning the publication and sale of Comly's books, his probate records, and other papers relating to John Comly and his family.
 Also includes records of the Byberry & Andalusia (Turnpike) Road Company.

 Overview John Comly, a Quaker minister and school master, was born in 1773.
 He married Rebecca Budd, a fellow teacher at the Westtown School, in 1803.
 They operated the Pleasant Hill Boarding School on their Byberry farm from 1804-1815.
 The collection includes family correspondence, the journal of John Comly's brother, Isaac, other manuscript writings, financial and legal papers, and miscellaneous papers.
 Also includes the ledger and memorabilia of Pleasant Hill Boarding School and papers of Helen Comly...

 Overview The Cooper-Richardson collection contains correspondence and family memorabilia from the Cooper family (William Evans and Sarah Matlack Roberts Cooper).
 The Cooper family were Quakers of New Jersey, attending meetings in the Woodbury and Byberry areas.
 The collection includes correspondence and family memorabilia.
 Of particular interest is the journal of their granddaughter, Anna C. Richardson, written on her trip to California in 1904, and the writings of Sarah Cooper.